LonerAxl/nshkshop/README.md

 or just put it in a folder which is in PATH

-and this one is still slightly buggy

-will fix later
+and may add proxies usage later

 and will rewrite README.md later (after I learn how to format this :)